veepee-oss/Vp.FSharp.Sql/README.md

 ## 📀 Configuration

-This yet another specialization in terms of generic constraints:
+There is yet another specialization in terms of generic constraints:

 ```fsharp
 /// SQLite Configuration